shungyan/Kronos/README.md

 Additionally, we provide a script that makes predictions without Volume and Amount data, which can be found in [`examples/prediction_wo_vol_example.py`](examples/prediction_wo_vol_example.py).

-If you want to pull your own data, you can run [`examples/get_data.py`](examples/get_data.py) to get the stock data you want by changing the ticker name.
-It will be saved in data folder as csv.
+If you want to use your own stock data, you can run [`examples/get_data.py`](examples/get_data.py).
+By modifying the ticker symbol in the script, you can download any stock’s historical data.
+The data will be saved as a CSV file in the data/ folder.

-If you want to do prediction of that stock for the next 6 hours, you can run [`examples/future_prediction.py`](examples/future_prediction.py).
+To forecast the next 6 hours of that stock’s prices, run [`examples/future_prediction.py`](examples/future_prediction.py).

 <p align="center">
     <img src="figures/future_prediction.png" alt="Forecast Example" align="center" width="600px" />